Hydrologic-Hydraulic Study for an Urban Project Adjacent to a River with no Base Flood

 Description

-Design Project Article for the Graduate Programs at Polytechnic University of Puerto Rico
+Design Project Article for the Graduate Programs at the Polytechnic University of Puerto Rico

 Keywords